Fresh garlic is an indispensable addition to my cooking. I use a lot of it throughout the year – so I grow a lot of it.

 The sheath is the layered paper like covering that surrounding the cloves.
 Two or three layers of sheaths are ideal for garlic.

-I always spray off the soil with a garden hose and then place the bulbs upon a wire rack to dry out in the sun for a couple of weeks if the weather isn’t too wet and the sun isn’t too hot.
+I spray the soil off with a garden hose and then place the bulbs upon a wire rack to dry out in the sun for a couple of weeks if the weather isn’t too wet and the sun isn’t too hot.

-If the weather is extreme I dry the garlic bulbs on a covered porch.
+If the weather is extreme (to hot or too wet) I dry the garlic bulbs on a covered porch.